 This Explains So Much:

-About Karo syrup - My mom used to use this syrup for pancakes and waffles and such.
+About Karo syrup - My mom used to use Karo syrup for pancakes and waffles and such.
 The first time I ever had maple syrup was in college and I about gagged.
 It's funny that Karo syrup is what I thought syrup was supposed to taste like.

 Needless to say, my Mom was not the best cook 🙂 I won't get into what she used for spaghetti sauce.